 - Grapefruit (stress reduction)

 - Eucalyptus (brain stimulation)

-There is no correct answer for this.
-Whether you use them topically, orally or in a diffuser — they’re all great and highly effective.
-It’s important that when buying oils, you’re purchasing ones that are 100% pure with no additives or synthetics.
+There is no correct answer to this.
+Whether you use them topically, orally, or in a diffuser — they’re all great and highly effective.
+It’s important that when buying oils, you purchase ones that are 100% pure with no additives or synthetics.

 Diffusers are also a great option.
-Ultrasonic diffusers add the benefits of essential oils to every breath you take, improve air quality, while also improving your health and state of mind.
-Any oil that you would put onto your skin, you can use in a diffuser, or you can use one of the pre-made diffuser blends that most essential oil companies produce.
+Ultrasonic diffusers add the benefits of essential oils to every breath you take, improving air quality and your health and state of mind.
+You can use any oil that you would put onto your skin in a diffuser or one of the pre-made diffuser blends that most essential oil companies produce.